MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddpins.md

 ## -remarks

 An AcxCircuit has an input pin and an output pin (ACXPIN), and it aggregates one or more AcxElements.

-TBD - The default pin ID has a value of TBD and is used to TBD...

 Each ACXCIRCUIT has at least one Sink Pin and one Source Pin.
 These Pins are used by the ACX framework to expose the circuit’s connections to the audio stack.
 For a Render circuit, the Source Pin is used to control the render behavior of any stream created from the circuit.
 For a Capture circuit, the Sink Pin is used to control the capture behavior of any stream created from the circuit.